-[Note to members: This section will discuss EJ issues in WA, who is disproporationaly experiencing environmental injustices, and the effects EJ issues have health outcomes.]
+[Note to members: This section is incomplete.
+Currently it includes just one draft case study, but it will eventually discuss more examples of EJ issues in WA, who is disproportionally experiencing environmental injustices, and the effects EJ issues have health outcomes.]